neonevm/neon-evm.docs/docs/faq/neon-brief-faq.md

 ### How do I transfer SPL tokens between Solana and Neon?

-[NeonPass](https://neonpass.live/) is an open-source service that facilitates token transfers between Solana and Neon EVM, including the NEON SPL token.
-To use NeonPass, you must have access to two wallets: a Solana wallet, such as [Phantom](https://phantom.app/), and an EVM wallet, such as [MetaMask](https://metamask.io/) for Neon.
+[NeonPass](/docs/token_transferring/neonpass_usage) is an open-source service that facilitates token transfers between Solana and Neon EVM, including the NEON SPL token.
+To use NeonPass, you must have access to two wallets: a Solana wallet, such as [Phantom](https://phantom.app/), and an EVM wallet, such as [MetaMask](https://metamask.io/).

 ### What is Neon's Roadmap?